 In early November initial funders The Henry P. Kendall Foundation, The John Merck Fund and partner foundations, The 1772 Foundation, The Sandy River Charitable Foundation and The Harvard Pilgrim Health Care Foundation approved the transfer of those funds to The New England Grassroots Environment Fund, Inc. (Grassroots Fund), which will assume management of the effort and expand its area of focus to include racial equity.
 Read more about the original purpose of the fund and decision to transfer its design and stewardship.

-The Grassroots Fund invites those who wish to stay up to date about this transition or to learn more about ways to be involved in the funds evolution to complete a form to indicate interest.
+The Grassroots Fund invites those who wish to stay up to date about this transition or to learn more about the funds evolution(s) to join our newsletter for regular updates: